JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 instructions.

 ## Change Log
+* 0.8.1.dev
+  * Made more robust to running with packages that can use the IPython preparser to cast Python integers to specialized types (e.g. Sympy & Algebra_with_Sympy).
 * 0.8.0 (2023-6-21)
   * In Jupyter Lab results of running code now replace the GUI rather than appearing in the Console.